bbcmicrobit/micropython/docs/audio.rst

 The ``audio`` module can be imported as ``import audio`` or accessed via the ``microbit`` module as ``microbit.audio``.

-There are four different kinds of audio sources that can be played using the :py:meth:`audio.play` function:
+There are three different kinds of audio sources that can be played using the :py:meth:`audio.play` function:

 1. `Built in sounds <#built-in-sounds-v2>`_ (**V2**),